 - HotPads: Rent or Buy?
 Map it to Find Out!
 In these uncertain times, people weighing rent vs. buy may find help with heat maps on HotPads.
 Visitors can create customized, color-coded state and city data maps ranging from population density to per-capita income to median rents.
 One of the most useful heat maps is the rent ratio, which is an area’s median home price divided by the median annual rent.
 The lower the number — and the bluer the color on the map — the better to buy.
 The higher the number — and the redder the color — the better to rent.
 Green and yellow are in between the extremes.
 To see how the nation’s housing bubble affects your area, HotPads offers what it says are the first interactive maps of the crisis.
 In the Portland area, foreclosure heat maps color the city mostly blue or green, indicating it has mostly escaped the bubble.
 Newberg, in contrast, is nearly red, indicating a high foreclosure rate.

 - Apartments.com The national site that offers apartments in most USA metro areas including Portland.
 You have to complete a number of parameters (e.g., size, rent price, location, etc.) before you can obtain any listings.

-- The Apartment Guide You can search by cities within Oregon as well as by zip code.
+- The Apartment Guide You can search by cities within Oregon and by zip code.

 - Craig’s List National site that posts lists (e.g., services, for sale items, events, etc.) in major metro areas in U.S.A.
-Usually has over 400 rentals in the Portland Metro area.
+It usually has over 400 rentals in the Portland Metro area.

 - Green Rentals GreenRenter™ is an online directory of “green” or environmentally conscious commercial and residential rental property.
 GreenRenter™ helps renters find properties that meet their environmental requirements.
 Property owners with green features can create a building profile.
 It’s fast and free.